List of Carnegie libraries in Oceania: Fiji

 There is a Carnegie library in Suva, Fiji's capital, funded by the philanthropist with a $7,300 grant ($ today) on 13 December 1907.

 Malaysia

 There was a Carnegie library in Kota Bharu.
-The library is now called Kelantan Public Library Corporation.

-Mauritius

-There is a Carnegie library in Curepipe.

 New Zealand

 The money for Carnegie libraries in the Dominions (the contemporary term used for former colonies such as Australia, New Zealand and South Africa within the British Empire) was administered from New York.
 Twenty-five towns and boroughs applied for funding and eighteen libraries were provided in New Zealand.
 The country had the fourth-highest number of Carnegie libraries, behind the USA, the UK and Canada: